The Conchal Vascular Foramen of the Posterior Auricular Artery: Application to Conchal Cartilage Grafting.

 Pathology & Laboratory Medicine

 Wilson, Charlotte; Wanaga, Joe I; Simonds, Emily; Yilmaz, Emre; Oskouian, Rod J; and Tubbs, R Shane, "The Conchal Vascular Foramen of the Posterior Auricular Artery: Application to Conchal Cartilage Grafting."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 604.